 - If you feel safe and able: call out the behavior or activity.
 State that Dent values are at risk and give those involved a chance to course correct.

-- If you are not comfortable or able, immediately share your concern with a fellow Dent participant and/or to a Dent Advocate or anyone on the Dent leadership team.
+- If you are not comfortable or able, immediately share your concern with a Dent Advocate or anyone on the Dent leadership team.
 They will assist you in activating our escalation path.

-If you notice anything you feel deviates from Dent’s values or puts anyone in our community at risk, check with that person to find out if they are uncomfortable in any way.
+If you notice anything you feel deviates from Dent’s values or puts anyone in our community at risk, check with that person to find out if they are uncomfortable.
 If you are clear that the situation needs attention, escalate to a Dent Advocate.

 Actions that compromise Dent values are uncommon.
 Help keep them so by reading and understanding these guidelines and committing to upholding them – and helping others do the same – as you make a positive Dent in the universe.

 Dent is a community centered on creating empowering experiences and interactions for all participants.
 We lead with values and a commitment to ensuring that every Dent participant feels equally welcome and safe in all aspects of their Dent experience.

 Our values are more than words.
 They’re the foundation of our gatherings, interactions, and growth.
 We actively champion and safeguard these values as a community.
 This document explains both the intent and impact of these values and how we uphold them across the Dent experience.

 People don’t simply attend Dent.
 They ARE Dent.